i-RIC/solver_dev_manual/source/06/03/cg_iric_read_complex_functionalsize.rst

 cg_iric_read_complex_functionalsize
 =====================================

--  Checks the size of a f_functional-type attribute of complex type grid
+Checks the size of a f_functional-type attribute of complex type grid.

 Format (FORTRAN)
 ------------------